-I. Introduction 5
+I. Introduction .5

 II.
-Non Discrimination 5
+Non Discrimination .5

-Anti discrimination legislation 5
+Anti discrimination legislation .5

 III.
-Rights of Indigenous Peoples 6
+Rights of Indigenous peoples .6

-Discrimination against Indigenous Peoples 6
+Discrimination against Indigenous peoples .6

-Violation of the rights to culture and enjoyment of land and resources 8
+Violation of the rights to culture and enjoyment of land and resources .8

-Lack of compliance with international judgments over Indigenous Peoples' land claims .
-10
+Lack of full compliance with international judgments over Indigenous peoples' land claim

-The right to consultation and free, prior and informed consent 13
+The right to consultation and free, prior and informed consent 4

 IV.
-Sexual and reproductive rights 15
+Sexual and reproductive rights1 15